 Hatfield Township Police Department employs 29 full-time Police Officers and three non-sworn civilian staff members, who provide police service to both Hatfield Township and Hatfield Borough.
 The police department serves a total population of over 20,000 residents and covers approximately eleven square miles.

 The Hatfield Township Police Department is comprised of three Divisions; the Administrative Division, Patrol Division, and Investigative Division.
-The Command Staff consists of Chief William Tierney, Lieutenant Jane Robertson, Sergeant Jeff Boyd, Sergeant Scott Woodford, and Detective Sergeant John Ciarlello
+The Command Staff consists of Chief William Tierney, Lieutenant Jane Robertson, Lieutenant John Ciarlello, Sergeant Jeff Boyd, Sergeant Christopher Graham, and Detective Sergeant Richard Hoffner.

-The Investigative Division is supervised by Detective Sergeant John Ciarlello and consists of three Detectives.
+The Investigative Division is supervised by Detective Sergeant Richard Hoffner and consists of three Detectives.
 The Investigative Division handles criminal investigations and other serious incidents which require substantial follow-up or other investigative expertise.
 They also provide support services for the Patrol Division.